 5. Leave Headroom

-Headroom is the amount of space between the peak levels of your mix and 0 dBFS (decibels full scale).
-Leaving sufficient headroom is crucial for the mastering process, as it allows the mastering engineer (or AI) to apply final adjustments without causing distortion.
+Headroom is the amount of space between your mix’s peak levels and 0 dBFS (decibels full scale).
+Leaving sufficient headroom is crucial for mastering, as it allows the mastering engineer (or AI) to apply final adjustments without causing distortion.

 Tips for Leaving Headroom: